 - They can be slightly lonely depending on your situation.
 Don’t let this put you off because it certainly differs from person to person but you obviously lose the comfort of having your entire circle of friends around you.
 Generally the chances are you’ll know at least 1 or 2 people that stay at home.
 For me though, that wasn’t the case.
 It’s totally fine though and as times gone on I’ve learned to love being independent.
 I think that actually, this has made me more secure in myself in that I don’t need to constantly be around people to be happy.

 - Joining on to part 2, your social life won’t exactly be wild (unless you put in maximum effort).
 This was never a shock to me, I obviously knew this was one of the negatives I’d have to take from the situation.
-No problem though because its only for a year and I’m sure I’ll make up for it when I actually do go to uni.
-There’s also a number of ways around this through gap year travelling or in my case, spending your time working and getting that dolla.
-Kylie Jenner I’m coming for you.
+No problem though because its only for a year and I’m sure I’ll make up for it if I actually do go to uni.
+There’s also a number of ways around this through gap year travelling or working.

 - You will second guess yourself!
-There will be moments where you question whether this actually was the right thing to do – even whether you’ve chosen to do the right thing after your gap year is over (and people like lovely lady in point 1. do not help lemme tell ya).
-I think in a way this is normal, no doubt I’ll still be doing this in uni.
+There will be moments where you question whether this actually was the right thing to do – even whether you’ve chosen to do the right thing after your gap year is over (and people like lovely lady in point 1. do not help let me tell you).
+I think in a way this is normal, no doubt I’ll still be doing this even when I’m 40.
 Does anyone actually know what they’re doing in life or are we all just winging it?

 I hope this was a light-hearted look at gap years and my experience so far.
 Honestly it hasn’t been half as bad as I’ve probably made it sound, considering I was so terrified to take one, it’s been one of the best decisions I’ve ever made.
-I recently received an offer to study BA Textile Design at University of Leeds – something I wouldn’t have had if it wasn’t for my gap year, so every grey cloud has a silver lining.
-The most important thing – and something I hope you take from my initial mistake – is always do things for you and nobody else.
+The most important thing – and something I hope you take from my initial mistake – is never doubt your capabilities.
+Don’t put yourself in an academic box, you are capable of more than you give yourself credit for.